Immunizations, Background Check, Drug Testing and CPR Requirements

 Per the Oregon Health Authority and Oregon Administrative Rule (OAR) 409-030-0100, health profession students will need to meet a standardized, universal set of administrative requirements prior to doing clinical training in Oregon.
 For most students, satisfying the requirements once will be sufficient for all subsequent clinical training experiences.
 The consensus requirements were developed with input from a wide range of training programs, clinical sites, and regulatory agencies.
 See the OHA Student Information Sheet for more details.

 Background checks, immunization tracking and drug screening will be provided through an approved organization selected by COCC.
-Instructions will be posted on this site, sometime after Fall term registration, which will contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
+Instructions are posted on the right and contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
 Program requirements related to CPR, as well as immunizations, criminal history, and drug screening are listed below.
 Cost for the background check, drug test and immunization tracking will be approximately $110.

 All immunizations below are required unless students sign a religious/medical exemption waiver.
 Practicum sites may not accept students that have not met immunization requirements.
 Completing the practicum is a requirement for completing the DA certificate.
 Therefore, if a practicum site cannot be found for a student, the student cannot complete the program.

 1. 2-StepTB Testing (PPD) or blood draw (IGRA):